menzin/About_jQuery/Chapter6.md

 	**Owning it:** <br>
 	Write an event handler for an anchor which puts up a confirm dialog box, asking if the user wants to leave the site, and responds appropriately – i.e. prevents the default behavior if the user fails to confirm a willingness to leave the site.

 	<ins>Hint:</ins> It will be easier if you use a separately coded event handler as in But4 of demo_6_3_using_on.html, below, since then you will be able to get ahold of the event itself.
 If you need to force a way to re-direct the user to a page they have confirmed they wish to go to, https://css-tricks.com/redirect-web-page/ (about a third of the way down the page) will show you several ways to make this happen.
-The simplest is to set `window.location = "http:// put new url here ";`
+The simplest is to set:

+  		window.location = "http:// put new url here ";

+## jQuery and events

+jQuery allows us to do all the standard things with events and also some additional things.
+For example, jQuery supports attaching an event handler to multiple events (e.g. a click on a class of elements) and supports defining your own custom event.
+In addition, by using jQuery we can attach event handlers to new DOM elements as they are added to the page!
+Of course, jQuery does preserve our ability to access event attributes (such as target and currentTarget) and to stop propagation, prevent default behavior, etc.

+There are many advantages of using jQuery to handle events.
+- First of all, please remark that in our three general categories of how to register event listeners using classic methods, the first categories of how to register event listeners using classic methods, the first category (using onclick inside the element tag) is not recommended, and the second and third categories require us to wait until the whole webpage is loaded (including images and scripts), not just when the DOM is loaded.
+But jQuery's `$(document).ready()` method does precisely that for us (and is faster and more robust than the classic onload event.) - that is `$(document).ready()` gets to work when just the DOM has been loaded.

+-